totient-labs/comet-docs/DEV_ENV.md

 web3-gear
 ```
 ### Other useful options
+These options will be useful in later sections for deploying your contracts to `testnet` or `mainnet`.

 | Flag | Description |
 | --- | --- |
 | --host | rpc service host, eg: `--host 127.0.0.1` |